WalletConnect/walletconnect-docs/docs/kotlin/push/dapp-usage.md

 }
 ```

 To delete a subscription, pass `Push.Dapp.Params.Delete` with the push topic that is to be deleted.
-If unsuccessful, an error is reutrned in the callback.
+If unsuccessful, an error is returned in the callback.